GDQuest/GDPractice/README.md

 Due to our current workload, we still have limited documentation for GDPractice.
 However, several example practices are in the `practice_solutions/` folder of this repository.

+A limitation of Godot is that we do not have a great system to register entry points or hooks to tell an add-on what configuration to use.
+So we rely on having GDScript files at specific paths to make GDPractice work:

+1. `res://practice_solutions/metadata.gd`: This file should extend the `res://addons/gdpractice/metadata.gd` class.
+It's used to register and list the practices in your project.
+2. `res://practice_solutions/build_settings.gd`: This file is optional.
+It's used to override the default build settings.
+Open the `res://addons/gdpractice/build_settings.gd` file to see the available settings you can override.
+3. `res://practice_solutions/diff.gd`: This file is optional.
+It's used to edit the project settings at build time.
+For example, you can remove all input actions from the workbook project if the course or some practices require students to create them.

+### Building projects

+To build the workbook and solution projects, you can use the `build.gd` script in the `res://addons/gdpractice/` folder.
+Run the script with `godot --headless --script addons/gdpractice/build.gd -- --help` to get its documentation and all the options.

+To build, and for practices to work, the system requires you to create a practice metadata file at the path `res://practice_solutions/metadata.gd`.
+This file should extend the class `res://addons/gdpractice/metadata.gd`.

+### Changing build settings

+You can control the settings applied at build time by creating a file named `res://practice_solutions/build_settings.gd`.
+This file should extend the `res://addons/gdpractice/build_settings.gd` class.

+Open the `res://addons/gdpractice/build_settings.gd` file to see the available settings you can override.

 ### Editing project configuration at build time

 You can edit the project settings (the `project.godot` file) at build time by creating a script named `diff.gd` in the `res://practice_solutions/` folder.